sftpplus/sftpplus-docs/docs/operation-client/ftp.rst

 This page contains information about the usage and behaviour of the FTP commands implemented by the FTP location/client.

+Check the separate reference documentation for :doc:`FTP</configuration-client/ftp>`,
+:doc:`FTP Explicit</configuration-client/ftps-explicit>`,
+and :doc:`FTP Implicit</configuration-client/ftps-implicit>`,
+which describes all the configuration options available for FTP based locations.

 The FTP/FTPS implementation is designed to follow the RFCs as much as possible.